mascaldotfr/CoRT/warstatus/README.md

 # WARSTATUS

-There is no such things as an API for the war status, so that part has to be run server side for CoRT, due to NGE not allowing cross origin request ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)).
+There is no such things as a public API for the war status, so that part has to be run server side for CoRT, due to NGE not allowing cross origin request ([CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)).

-`warstatus.py` fetches the official war status page and dump the gems/forts status and map URLs in a file as JSON (see `outfile` in `warstatus.py`).
+`warstatus.py` fetches the official war status page and dump the gems/forts status in a file as JSON (see `outfile` in `warstatus.py`).
+The official map isn't fetched, because it has a static URL and CoRT actually draws one using HTML5 canvas for speed and bandwidth economy (NGE's site is slow).

 The output is meant to placed in a file reachable by a webserver.